 “Landfall” (novel excerpt).
 Will, Squamiset, and Natoncks undertake a perilous open-ocean journey off the coast of mid-seventeenth century New England.
 The Island Review.
 Click here to purchase the novel, Will Poole’s Island.

 “A Winter Break in Rome.”
 A college student infatuated with a beautiful girl is surprised by violence in an ancient European city.
 The Flexible Persona.
-Click here to listen to the audio story.

 “The Money Pill.”
 An American tour guide living in Cuba discovers hidden powers and comes to understand the costs of putting them to use.
 Everywhere Stories: Short Fiction from a Small Planet (anthology).
 Press 53.
 Originally published in Lightship Anthology 2, Alma Books, and shortlisted for the Lightship International Literature Prize in Short Fiction.

 “Six Feet Under the Prairie.”
 A college kid takes a summer job on an electrical construction crew as Denver’s sprawl encroaches.
 Manifest West (anthology).
 Western Press Books.
 Originally published in Colorado Review.

 “Tower Eight.”
 Two teenage misfits who do LSD and put themselves into various dangerous situations in rural New Hampshire, establishing a tight friendship as they hurtle toward a tragic end.
 Grand Prize Winner, The Mountain (anthology).
 Outrider Press.
 Originally published in Gulf Coast.